AndrewPaulLund/cs205project/README.md

 project focused on is the ```mpileup``` function.

 #### Running SAMtools on a sample alignment file
-A sample alignment and index file for 10 million reads is found in this repository's ```data/sample_data``` directory.
+Sample 1 DNA alignment and index files for 10 million reads is found in this repository's ```data/sample_data``` directory.
+We used this file extensively for testing due to it's reasonable serial ```mpileup``` runtimes (~30 seconds).

-[mpileup](http://www.htslib.org/doc/samtools.html) is the function we identified as the primary overhead in the profiling section.
-From the documentation, mpileup "Generate[s] VCF, BCF or pileup for one or multiple BAM files.
+[mpileup](http://www.htslib.org/doc/samtools.html) is the function we identified as the primary overhead in the profiling section below.
+From source code documentation, mpileup "Generate[s] VCF, BCF or pileup for one or multiple BAM files.
 Alignment records are grouped by sample (SM) identifiers in @RG header lines.
 If sample identifiers are absent, each input file is regarded as one sample."

 In order to run ```mpileup``` with associated output timing follow these steps: